Cătălina Ponor: 2015–2017

 During the qualification round at the Olympics Ponor placed fifth on the balance beam and fourteenth on floor exercise, qualifying to the event final on the former.
 During the balance beam final she placed seventh.

 Ponor continued to compete in 2017.
 She began the year by winning titles on the balance beam and floor exercise at the 2017 Baku World Cup.
 One week later she won a silver medal on balance beam at the Doha World Cup.
 At the 2017 European Championships in Cluj-Napoca, Romania, Ponor competed on balance beam and floor exericse.
 She missed the floor exercise final because her routine lacked a front tumbling connection requirement.
 However, she qualified to the balance beam final where she won the gold medal emotionally in front of a noisy and appreciative home crowd.

-In October Ponor competed at the 2017 World Championships in Montreal.
+In October, Ponor competed at the 2017 World Championships in Montreal.
 During the qualification round she finished twenty-sixth on balance beam and fourteenth on floor exercise, qualifying to neither event final.
 She ended the year competing at the 2017 Mexico Open where she won a silver medal in the 3-event all-around.
-Afterwards Ponor announced her official retirement from competitive gymnastics for the third time.
+Afterwards, Ponor announced her official retirement from competitive gymnastics for the third time.

+Post-retirement career

+At the 2017 World Championships in Montreal, she was elected as the women's artistic gymnastics (WAG) athlete representative for the FIG's athlete commission for the 2018-2025 term.
+She was elected alongside Aljaz Pegan, who was re-elected for a second term.
+She is succeeded by Filipa Martins.